EitanSht/opa-bicep-test/README.md

 ## What this repo is

-This repository contains example Bicep templates and OPA Rego policy files to experiment with policy-as-code for Azure infrastructure.
-The goal is to provide a minimal, easy-to-follow starting point for:
+This repository contains an example storage account Bicep template (`main.bicep`), the compiled ARM template artifact (`artifacts/main.json`), and an accompanying OPA Rego policy (`policy.rego`).
+It is intended to be a minimal, easy-to-follow starting point for:

 - Writing Bicep modules for Azure resources
 - Creating Rego policies that evaluate those Bicep templates (or the deployed ARM JSON)
 - Running policy checks locally or as part of CI

-## Contents

-- /bicep - example Bicep templates
-- /policies - OPA Rego policies and tests
-- /scripts - helper scripts for running validation

-(If any of these directories are not present yet, they are planned locations for the files.)

 ## Requirements